NKDenni/pokemonBattles/README.md

 Explore the world of Pokemon!

 MVP Goals for this project:
-1) Guest player gets one of four starter pokemon from API
+1) Guest player gets one random (or one of four starter) pokemon from API
 2) Battle page:
     a) Pokemon creature generator
         * Random starter pokemon (or maybe one of four?)